wfn/torsearch/docs/onionoo_api.md

  - **lookup** - Specify a particular (whole) fingerprint.

-Apart from the mandatory lookup parameter, one can optionally supply any combination of the aforementioned parameters:
+Apart from the mandatory lookup parameter, one can optionally supply any combination of the following parameters:

  - **from** - Return only network statuses that have been featured in consensus not before some date.
 For example, "?from=2012-05-01" will return network status entries that have been present in consensuses from 2012-05-01 00:00:00 and onwards.

  - **to** - Return only network statuses that have been featured in consensus up until some date, **not inclusive**.
 For example "?from=2012-05-01&to=2013" will return network status entries that have been present in consensuses not before 2012-05-01 00:00:00 and not after 2012-12-31 23:00:00 (this being the last consensus before the date matching "2013".)

-Additionally,
+ - Additionally,

   - **offset**
   - **limit**